Offer Popup Image

 Let's now examine four common misconceptions that may result in poor or inefficient testing, which will eventually harm the project and the testers.

 Effective ECP requires a deep understanding of the system under test and its domain.
-Without adequate domain knowledge, testers may misclassify equivalence classes or miss critical scenarios. - Failing to update the classes
+Without adequate domain knowledge, testers may misclassify equivalence Partitioning or miss critical scenarios.

 Assuming that defining equivalence classes is equivalent to creating test cases is a common misconception.
 Equivalence classes serve as a basis for test case generation but don't encompass all testing scenarios.